Technigo/project-todos-context/README.md

 # Todo - useContext Project

-The task is to build a Todo app using Zustand for global state management.
+The task is to practice TypeScript by rewriting the Todo app.
+I have created a new branch called typescript for this task.

 In the to-do app, it is able to add tasks, list tasks, and toggle whether a task is done or not.